CoHyper/grunt-phonegap-project/README.md

 <b>Info:</b> For create a new app need a empty folder.<br />
 <b>WARNING:</b> If `true` they are delete folder of `options.path`.

-* `version`<br />
-Type: `String`<br />

 * `access`<br />
-Type `Array`<br />
+Type `Array`, Default `["*"]`<br />
-// TODO :elements define the set of external domains the app is allowed to communicate with.
+Define the set of external domains the app is allowed to communicate with.
 The default value shown above allows it to access any server.
-See the Domain Whitelist Guide for details.

 ```
 grunt.initConfig({